vincehacks/ReactJS/README.md

 ### Netflix

 - Description: This app was built to reflect what Netflix would look like.
-Tech Stack was React, ES6, JSX, CSS5, Node, Babel, Webpack, along with Jest for testing.
+- Tech Stack:
+  - Dependency Management: Yarn
+  - Dynamic Routing: React Router
+  - Bundler/minifier: Webpack
+  - Styles: CSS File & mix of Styled Components
+  - API Communication: Axios, Express, NodeJS
+  - State Management: Redux
+  - Testing: Jest
 - Functionality:
+  - Navigate to /ReactJS/netflix/README.md for more info
   - Users can search for a show and see only hits for that search
   - Can click on a show card and view details about that show
     ![Landing](https://github.com/vincehacks/ReactJS/blob/master/netflix/FinalProduct1.png)